hilbigan/mlscraper-rust/README.md

-- **Better performance**: Instead of testing $O(2^n)$ possible selectors, we generate CSS selectors randomly and improve them iteratively using a basic genetic algorithm.
+- **Better performance**: Instead of testing $O(2^n)$ possible selectors, we generate CSS selectors randomly and improve them iteratively using a basic fuzzing algorithm.
 See performance comparison below.
 - **Smaller footprint**: mlscraper (Python) was on occasion killed by oomkiller on my machine while processing a 30kb HTML file.
 Our implementation has no problems with many documents and attributes (although we could use some